Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 .. code-block:: none

-    [p]set showsettings
+    [p]set showsettings [server]

 **Description**

 Show the current settings for Red.
+Accepts optional guild parameter if its prefix must be recovered.

 .. _core-command-set-status: